 However, this vicious cycle does not tend to last that long.
 Equilibrium is eventually restored and confidence in the sector returns.
 People are reminded of the great value and innovation that the sector brings.
 Regulators have also been known to be mercurial, rescinding previous rules and laws on the basis of popular reaction.

 This in turn can render authorities hard to assess and predict, which makes some markets less desirable than others.
 It means that gaming businesses must dedicate significant time and resources to regulatory planning instead of focusing on improving their offering, innovating and strengthening their users’ experience.

 This is not lost on regulators.
 They are keenly aware of the burden that their conduct imposes, and often use regulation as a means of sending a message.
 They are not necessarily acting in the interests of users; their aims may be political, an attempt to appease certain demographics that hold inimical and often ill-informed attitudes towards gaming.

 Yet the gaming sector is remarkably dynamic and adaptive.
-It is home to extremely well-capitalised global businesses and extraordinary human talent.
+It is home to extremely well-capitalized global businesses and extraordinary human talent.
 The industry will adapt to regulation, however stringent.
 This might mean pivoting and generating innovative and creative solutions to challenges or limits introduced by regulators.

-Users will also be vocal in expressing their preference; some of them earn their living out of gaming, while the majority of Gen Zers view it as one of their main pastimes and ways of socialising.
+Users will also be vocal in expressing their preference; some of them earn their living out of gaming, while the majority of Gen Zers view it as one of their main pastimes and ways of socializing.
 Regulators will ultimately have to notice that attitudes are changing and even if gaming activities can be restricted, these social norms and expectations will be harder to uproot.